GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

-From the integrated spectrum, this region has a relative velocity shift of $+$28 km/s with respect to the quasar's peak \oiiia\ emission at $z=6.819$.
-The GN \hb, \oiii, and \ha\ lines are all detected with a peak SNR $>5$, with a line $\sigma$ of 136 km/s.
+From the integrated spectrum, this region has a relative velocity shift of $+65\pm51$ km/s with respect to the quasar's peak \oiiia\ emission at $z=6.818$.
+The GN \hb, \oiii, and \ha\ lines are all detected with a peak SNR $>5$, with a line $\sigma$ of $135\pm51$ km/s.
 This region does not contain significant GB flux, with the lines well-fit by a single narrow Gaussian component.
-Considering instead the cube where only the BLR component of the quasar has been subtracted, the properties of Region 1 are relatively unaffected; these are also given in Tables \ref{tab:HostFlux} and \ref{tab:HostProperties}.
-This region is spatially offset from the quasar such that no significant narrow flux from the central spaxel, smeared by the PSF, contributes.
+Considering instead the cube where only the BLR component of the quasar has been subtracted, the \oiii\ properties of Region 1 are relatively unaffected, while the \hb\ and \ha\ fluxes slightly differ; these values are also given in Tables \ref{tab:HostFlux} and \ref{tab:HostProperties}.
+This region is spatially offset from the quasar such that narrow flux from the central spaxel, smeared by the PSF, does not contribute strongly.
+However, some quasar flux is present, hence the slightly different results for the different quasar subtractions.

 Region 2 is the host galaxy of the quasar.
-The circle defining this region in Figure \ref{fig:DELSRegions} has a radius $r=0.448''$ or 2.5 kpc, for reference.
-By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find this can be best described with a $\sigma_a=0.10''=0.55$ kpc, an axis ratio of 0.89, and a PA of -116 degrees.
-The GN \hb, \oiii, and \ha\ lines are detected with a peak SNR $\geq3.3$, while the brighter \oiii\ lines also exhibit a broader (GB) wing, detected with peak SNR $\geq3.4$.
-The GN line is offset from the quasar at $z=6.819$ by +28 km/s, the same offset as Region 1, with a line $\sigma$ of 232 km/s, while the broader wing is offset by $-275$ km/s with a line $\sigma$ of 857 km/s.
+The circle defining this region in Figure \ref{fig:DELSRegions} has a radius $r=0.458''$ or 2.5 kpc, for reference.
+By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find this can be best described with a $\sigma_a=0.14\pm0.02''=0.75\pm0.09$ kpc, an axis ratio of $0.81\pm0.14$, and a PA of $83\pm20$ degrees.
+The GN \hb, \oiii, and \ha\ lines are detected with a SNR $\geq17$, while the brighter \oiii\ lines also exhibit a broader (GB) wing, detected with SNR $\geq9$.
+The GN line is offset from the quasar at $z=6.818$ by $+163\pm51$ km/s, with a line $\sigma$ of $314\pm51$ km/s, while the broader wing is offset by $-783\pm51$ km/s with a line $\sigma$ of $526\pm51$ km/s.